graniticio/granitic/doc/tutorial/002-configuration.md

 You can now run:

 <pre>
-./recordstore -c resource/config,resource/env/development.json,resource/instance/instance-1.json
+./recordstore -c config,/tmp/instance-1.json
 </pre>

-and in a separate terminal run:
+and in a separate terminal, navigate to the same folder and run:

 <pre>
-cd $GOPATH/src/granitic-tutorial/recordstore
-./recordstore -c resource/config,resource/env/development.json,resource/instance/instance-2.json
+./recordstore -c config,/tmp/instance-2.json
 </pre>

-And you now have two separate instances of your recordstore application running and listening on different ports.
+And you now have two separate instances of your `recordstore` application running and listening on different ports.

-## Configuration merging
+## Facility configuration

 In previous examples, you will have noticed that the default HTTP port for Granitic applications is 8080.
-This is not hard-coded, it is defined in another configuration file that is included with Granitic itself called a
+This is not hard-coded, it is defined in another configuration file that is included with Granitic itself called a `facility configuration file`, which can be found under the `facility/config` folder of your Granitic installation.
-<code>facility configuration file</code>.
-Making sure your applications can read these built-in configuration files is why you
-need to set the <code>GRANITIC_HOME</code> environment variable to point to an installation of Granitic.

-During startup, Granitic builds up a single view of configuration by merging together all of your configuration files with all of the built-in configuration files that can be found under <code>$GRANITIC_HOME/resource/facility-config</code>.

-You can see the order in which Granitic is merging configuration files together by starting an application with the <code>-l TRACE</code>
+These files are serialised into your application's executable so you don't need to have Granitic installed on the environment you are running your application on.
+During application startup, Granitic merges this serialised view with your application's configuration files .

-parameter, which sets Granitic's initial log-level to <code>TRACE</code>.
-Your application's configuration files take precedence over the built-in facility configuration files, so in this example the value of <code>HTTPServer.Port</code> in <code>facility-config/httpserver.json</code> is replaced with the value in your <code>recordstore-1.json</code> or <code>recordstore-2.json</code> file.
+Your application's configuration files take precedence over the built-in facility configuration, so in this example the value of `HTTPServer.Port` in `facility/config/httpserver.json`  is replaced with the value in your `/tmp/instance-1.json` or `/tmp/instance-1.json` file.

 ### Merging rules

 The rules by which configuration two files are merged together are specified in the [Granitic GoDoc](https://godoc.org/github.com/graniticio/granitic/v2/config), but the following example illustrates the key rules (note the configuration items are an illustration and do not relate to any specific Granitic features)

-<code>a.json</code>
+`a.json`

 ```javascript
 {